SWAN KEEPING TERMS

 Species olor

-a Game of Swans; a Wedge of Swans in the Air
+a Wedge of Swans in the Air – Flying in a V.

 Mixed Population – A Variety of Waterfowl Living Together.